Table of Content

 - Savings Account: You can easily open a savings account with a bank to keep your emergency fund.
 Although savings account guarantees easy liquidity, the returns of the invested funds are low.

-- Chit Fund: Parking your emergency fund in a chit fund ensures quick liquidity as well as good returns compared to a bank savings account.
+- Chit Fund: Parking your backup fund in a chit fund ensures quick liquidity as well as good returns compared to a bank savings account.
 For safe and secure investment, invest using digital chit fund app like The Money Club.

 - Mutual Funds: If you have healthy savings, stable income and are in a position to afford market fluctuations, you can consider investing in mutual funds.
 ROI can be high, but it is a risky investment.